particle-iot/docs/src/content/reference/SDKs/ios.md

 ### Reference

 Consult the javadoc style comments in `ParticleSetupCustomization.h` and `ParticleSetupMainController.h` for each public method or property.
-If the Photon Setup Library installation completed successfully in your XCode project - you should be able to press `Esc` to get an auto-complete hints from XCode for each public method or property in the library.
+If the Photon Setup Library installation completed successfully in your XCode project - you should be able to press `Control` + `Space` to get an auto-complete hints from XCode for each public method or property in the library.

 ### Installation